 To be considered for one of the following highly competitive packages, applicants to the program should declare explicitly in their Statement of Purpose which package/s they're interested in, and do their best to present the strongest, most honest case they can in describing their qualifications for the position/s.
 For additional employment opportunities outside of the program's funding packages, see the Professional Development page.

-Please contact the Academic Administrator, Jessica Marr, if you have any questions.
+Contact the Program Administrator if you have any questions.

-The Editorial Assistant works with the Editor of Cinema Journal, the scholarly publication of the Society for Cinema and Media Studies, to process submissions to the journal, correspond with peer reviewers for the submissions, maintain the reviewer database, and correspond with authors after the piece is either accepted or rejected.
-The Editorial Assistant will also work with the Editor and Assistant Editors in preparing manuscripts for submission to the University of Texas Press, where Cinema Journal is published, including book reviews and short articles for the journal’s topical “In Focus” section.
-The Editorial Assistant will also work with the Editor and the Assistant Editors to proofread each issue of the journal.
+The Editorial Assistant works with the Editor of JCMS: Journal of Cinema and Media Studies (formerly known as Cinema Journal), the scholarly publication of the Society for Cinema and Media Studies, to process submissions to the journal, correspond with peer reviewers for the submissions, maintain the submissions and reviewer databases, and correspond with authors after the piece is either accepted, rejected, or flagged for revision and resubmission.
+The Editorial Assistant will also work with the Editor, Associate Editor, and Assistant Editors in preparing manuscripts for submission to the University of Texas Press, where JCMS is published, including book reviews and short articles for the journal’s topical “In Focus” section.
+The Editorial Assistant will also work with the Editor and Production Editor to improve the infrastructure of the journal.

 This is a two-year, twelve-month position; the Editorial Assistant will be expected to work approximately 20 hours per week.
-Cinema Journal is the preeminent scholarly journal in film and media studies in the United States, and the Editorial Assistant will be crucial to its ongoing success in the field.
+JCMS is the preeminent scholarly journal in film and media studies in the United States, and the Editorial Assistant will be crucial to its ongoing success in the field.

 Graduate Writing Associates work closely with the Directors of Georgetown’s Writing Program and Writing Center and assist in co-teaching the University’s first-year undergraduate writing courses.